Dixeia pigea: Description

 The wingspan is 40–48 mm for males and 40–52 mm for females.
 The upperside of the wings of males is pure white with a narrow black forewing tip and small black dots on the hindwing margin.
 The underside is whitish with two rows of black spots on the hindwings, with the inner row sometimes absent or incomplete.
-The female has several colour forms, but is usually pale yellowish white on the uppersurface with heavier black markings than the male, and has a dark spot on each forewing.
+The female has several colour forms, but is usually pale yellowish white on the upper surface with heavier black markings than the male, and has a dark spot on each forewing.
 There is a rare female form (luteola) where the upperside is orange yellow or deep apricot.
 The underside of females is similar to the male but the rows of black dots are more pronounced and the base colour is pale to bright yellow.
 Another rare form (rubrobasalis) has orange suffusion at the base of the underside of the forewing and a creamy-yellow upperside.
 The dry-season form (alba) has reduced black markings.
 A distinguishing feature of D. pigea is that the hindwing costal has a yellow streak, unlike other Dixeia species.